rstudio/education.rstudio.com/content/blog/2020-02-14-introduction-to-machine-learning-with-the-tidyverse/index.markdown

 ## Materials

 The workshop consisted of 8 sessions.
 In each session, we presented slides interspersed with timed group activities and independent coding exercises.
+All of these links are also available on our [website](https://conf20-intro-ml.netlify.com/materials/).

 <!--
 | session | slides                                 | Exercises + Solutions                   |